-- 3.2.1 Setup Four (4) dodgeballs are spaced evenly along halfcourt.
+3.2.1 Setup - Four (4) dodgeballs are spaced evenly along halfcourt.
 The remaining six (6) balls are split evenly and placed on each team's neutral zone line, three (3) balls for each team.
 Balls should be placed in order to minimize tripping hazards for halfcourt running paths.
 Teams line up behind their respective baselines.
 All officiating staff should have the necessary officiating equipment ready and operational.
+[See 2.2.2.7]

+3. PLAY

-[See 2.2.2.7] - 3.2.2 Rush The Head Official shall confirm both teams are ready.
+3.2.2 Rush - The Head Official shall confirm both teams are ready.
 After a brief pause, the Official shall blow the whistle to signal the start of play.
-The Official shall not use a countdown, hand motion, or any other action which might allow players to predict the beginning of play. - 3.2.2.1 Exception: In absence of a whistle, a swift, downward hand motion accompanied by an audibly loud and clear "Dodgeball" will suffice.
-The Official shall not use any action which might allow players to predict the beginning of play. - 3.2.3 False Start A False Start occurs if any player enters the field of play, by coming in contact with the court in bounds, before the Official's whistle is blown. - 3.2.3.1 False Start Violation Penalty for a False Start shall require the Team Captain be removed from play.
+The Official shall not use a countdown, hand motion, or any other action which might allow players to predict the beginning of play.

+3.2.2.1 Exception: In absence of a whistle, a swift, downward hand motion accompanied by an audibly loud and clear "Dodgeball" will suffice.
+The Official shall not use any action which might allow players to predict the beginning of play.

+3.2.3 False Start - A False Start occurs if any player enters the field of play, by coming in contact with the court in bounds, before the Official's whistle is blown.

+3.2.3.1 False Start Violation - Penalty for a False Start shall require the Team Captain be removed from play.
 If the Team Captain is not on the court, one of the Alternate Captains on the court is removed from play.
 The offending team may choose which Alternate Captain is to be removed from play.
-If the Captain or any of the Alternate Captains are not on the court, the offending team shall choose any player, currently on the court, to be removed from play. - 3.2.3.2 If the False Start occurs very close to after the whistle is blown, play will continue normally and the Respective Player, as defined in [3.2.3.1], will be removed from play. - 3.2.3.3 If the False Start occurred well before the whistle, the Official may hold off on the Opening Rush whistle while the Respective Player, as defined in [3.2.3.1], moves to the Jail. - 3.2.4 Activation of Balls All dodgeballs are considered active at the whistle to signal the start of play. - 3.2.5 Switching Sides Teams shall switch sides at the start of a new half, or at the start of overtime.
+If the Captain or any of the Alternate Captains are not on the court, the offending team shall choose any player, currently on the court, to be removed from play.

+3.2.3.2 False Start Procedure - If a False Start occurs, the court will be reset as defined in [3.2.1 Opening Rush Setup].
+The Player removed from the court due to the penalty will begin this point in the Jail and may return as an Active Player only if their respective team completes a Direct Catch or Team Catch; thus their team will start the point with one less player than prior to the False Start occurring.

+3.2.4 Activation of Balls - All dodgeballs are considered active at the whistle to signal the start of play.

+3.2.5 Switching Sides - Teams shall switch sides at the start of a new half, or at the start of overtime.
 This may be waived at the consent of both Teams.